 Questions to Ask Yourself

 If you have never stopped to reflect on your career, then you have lost many opportunities to grow.
 The thing is when you don't meditate on it you will likely never think about what you are doing right and what you are doing wrong.
 And instead of correcting your mistakes you just keep going without even thinking about what you could do better or how things should be done.
 Since career growth is an essential feature of all successful people we advise you to measure your professional growth by asking yourself the questions listed below.

-What is success?
+What is a success?
 It is important that you know what success means to you.
-For many people success is a huge house, a recognized title, or high salary.
+For many people, success is a huge house, a recognized title, or high salary.
 There is no universal definition of career success.
-If you look up the definition for “success” in the dictionary you will read something like “the achievement of goals or objectives”.
+If you look up the definition for "success" in the dictionary you will read something like "the achievement of goals or objectives".
 Whether you achieved success or not will be defined by what goals or plans you have.
 It would be wrong to measure career success by the same indicators because the goals are often different.
-So first of all you should define what you are going after.
-In other words how does career success look like for you?
+So, first of all, you should define what you are going after.
+In other words, how does career success look like for you?

 Are you moving forward?
 If you have worked 20 years in the role of an administrative assistant you are likely not having a career growth.
 It is an important question then because if you are not moving toward your career goals then you have to change something: your attitude, job, the way you think, etc. This is the stage when you have to make a decision either to keep doing what you are doing or make a change.

 Are you right on schedule?
 When you set your career goals you have to incorporate timeframe into them.
-Otherwise you can’t tell whether you are moving forward or stopped moving several years ago.
-For example if your career success is to become a CEO of a reputable company, but you have worked for 7 years as an assistant manager without any promotion you are likely behind your schedule.
+Otherwise, you can't tell whether you are moving forward or stopped moving several years ago.
+For example, if your career success is to become the CEO of a reputable company, but you have worked for 7 years as an assistant manager without any promotion you are likely behind your schedule.